sous-chefs/line/README.md

   - `delete_from_list` do nothing, the list was not found which implies there is nothing to delete
   - `delete_lines` do nothing, the line isn't there which implies there is nothing to delete
   - `replace_or_add` create file, add the line

 - Chef client version 13 or greater is expected.

 # Usage

-Add "depends 'line'" to your cookbook's metadata.rb to gain access to the resoures.
+Add "depends 'line'" to your cookbook's metadata.rb to gain access to the resources.

 ```ruby
 append_if_no_line "make sure a line is in some file" do